lwasser/lwasser.github.io/_posts/2022-12-17-open-education-data-science-posting-online-isnt-enough.md

 simplify and improve the lessons even more!
 {: .notice}

-Finally, because I was actively teaching these approaches in my courses, ever year, it was my job to keep the content current.
+Finally, because I was actively teaching these approaches in my courses.
+Every year, it was my job to keep the content current.
 People need to get jobs with these skills.
-Skills, similar to online content, are always more useful when they are current and relevant.

-## Current and relevant content will score higher in google
-It is important to note that current and relevant content will always get a higher rating by google.
-Because people will spend more time working through it.
-And because the content answers questions that all of those *Googlers* out there have.
-This in turn makes the content easier to find in a search.

 ## What business model sustains maintained online earth and environmental data science lessons?

-After a few years I had a small team to help me with this effort - which actually is a lot of work.
-And use of our online lessons grew to thousands of (global) users each week.
+After a few years, I had a small team to help me with this effort - which actually is a lot of work.
+And use of our online lessons grew from thousands of (global) users each month to hundreds of thousands.

 > Skills, similar to online content, are always more useful when they are
 > current and relevant.